 - contact surfaces are perfectly smooth (no surface roughness);

-- materials distort linearly elastically and are homogeneous;
+- materials distort linearly elastic and are homogeneous;

 - there is no friction.

-Note: a widely used limit for the contact surface dimensions is 10% of the contacting radii.
-If the contact surface dimensions are within 20% of the contacting radii, the results of HertzWin are less accurate, but still acceptable in many cases.
+Note: a commonly used limit for the contact surface dimensions is 10% of the contacting radii.
+If the contact surface dimensions are within 20% of the contacting radii, the results of HertzWin will be less accurate, but still acceptable in many cases.

-You can download HertzWin from this website after registration and use it for free.
+You can download and use HertzWin free of charge from this website after registration.